vtkachenko/InsectsPublicCyclopedia/README.md

 ## How to launch the app locally
 - Clone the repository to your local folder.

-- Using command Prompt, navigate to `InsectsPublicCyclopedia` folder and run the following command to create SQLite database: `dotnet ef database update`

 - Add your valid [OpenAI Project API Key](https://platform.openai.com/api-keys) to User Secrets using the following .NET CLI command: `dotnet user-secrets set "OpenAI:ApiKey" "your-openai-api-key"`

 - Run the application using the following command: `dotnet run`